zateckar/monitor/.kilocode/rules/memory-bank/product.md

 2. **Continuous Checking**: System performs regular health checks based on configured intervals
 3. **Status Evaluation**: Results are processed considering upside-down mode and retry logic
 4. **Data Storage**: Response times, statuses, and metadata are stored for analysis
+5. **Distributed Aggregation**: Results from multiple geographic locations are aggregated with consensus status
-5. **Notification Dispatch**: Configured notification services are triggered on status changes
+6. **Notification Dispatch**: Configured notification services are triggered on status changes
-6. **Real-time Display**: Status and metrics are displayed in real-time dashboards
+7. **Real-time Display**: Status and metrics are displayed in real-time dashboards with multi-location support

 ### User Experience Goals